vatlab/sos/doc/sos_format_v1.md

 Here the value of variable `resource_path` and expression `sample_names[0]` are replaced with their values when they are quoted between `${` and `}` in a string literal.
 List of strings will be automatically converted to a string by joining strings with a space so `${sample_names}` will be expanded to `sample1 sample2`.
-Dictionary of strings will be automatically converted to a astring by joining dictionary values with a space, with no guarantee on the order of values.
+Dictionary of strings will be automatically converted to a string by joining dictionary values with a space, with no guarantee on the order of values.
 That is to say, `${dict}` is equivalent to `${dict.values()}`.

 You can continue to use Python string functions such as